juniemariam/ConnectMate--GHC2025/README.md

 You can now scan QR codes, capture names and company details, and all entries will automatically be stored in **your own Google Sheet**.

 💡 *Tip:* You can bookmark the `/exec` link on your phone’s home screen to use it quickly during GHC!

+## ⚙️ Developer Notes

+- The app automatically creates a `Sheet1` sheet with headers if none exists.
+- You can customize color themes, titles, and footer inside `index.html`.
+- To redeploy changes, go to **Deploy → Manage deployments → Edit**.

+## Credits

+Developed with 💜 by **Junie Mariam Varghese**
+Inspired by real networking moments at **Grace Hopper Celebration 2025**

+## ⭐ Support

+If you found this project helpful, please **leave a ⭐ on the repository** to show your support!
+It means a lot and helps others discover this tool. 💜

+## License

+This project is open for educational and personal use.
+If you modify or share it, please retain credit to the original creator.

+### ✨ Connect.
+Capture.
+Celebrate.
+**Connect Mate – GHC 2025 | Your networking tool for Grace Hopper Celebration 2025 💜**